Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Representation

-Formally, the uncertainty set is defined as $\mathcal{P}:=\{ P | D(P,P_0) \leq \rho\}$, where $P_0$ is the observed data distribution, and $\rho$ denotes a radius distance.
-The distance between two distributions, $P$ and $P_0$, is measured by a divergence metric $D(\cdot, \cdot)$.
-We list the most widely used choices of $D$.
+One approach to represent OOD uncertainty is dataset-level uncertainty estimation \cite{qian2024harnessing}, where the distributional shifts are captured by defining an uncertainty set over data distributions.
+In this way, unseen data are modeled as elements within a specified neighborhood of the empirical training distribution.
+Let $\mathcal{P}:=\{ Q | \text{dist}(Q,P) \leq \rho\}$ define the uncertainty set, where $P$ is the observed data distribution, and $\rho$ denotes a radius distance.
+The distance between two distributions, $Q$ and $P$, is measured by a divergence metric $\text{dist}(\cdot, \cdot)$.
+We list the most widely used choices of $\text{dist}$.

-\begin{itemize} \item \underline{$f$-divergence}, also known as $\phi$-divergence, is defined by $D_f(P||P_0) := \int f\left(\frac{dP}{dP_0}\right)\,\dd{P_0}$.
-It is widely used to quantify the divergence between the distributions \cite{duchi2021learning,bayraksan2015data,ben2013robust}.
-The domain delineated by $f$-divergence can be viewed as a statistical confidence region, and the inner maximization problem in Eq. (\ref{eq:dro_objective}) is tractable \cite{ben2013robust,pardo2018statistical} for several choices of $f$, such as KL-divergence.

-\item \underline{KL-divergence}, one special case of $f$-divergence, is used as a divergence measure \cite{hu2013kullback,wu2024understanding,zhu2022shift,fang2025homophily}.
-However, the possible limitations of metrics based on $f$-divergence, including KL-divergence, are that they may not be comprehensive enough to include some relevant distributions, or they may fail to precisely measure the divergence for extreme distributions \cite{gao2023distributionally}.
+\begin{itemize} \item \underline{$f$-divergence}, also known as $\phi$-divergence, is defined by $\text{dist}_f(Q||P) := \int f\left(\frac{d Q}{dP}\right)\,\dd{P}$.
+It is widely used to quantify the divergence between two distributions \cite{duchi2021learning,bayraksan2015data,ben2013robust}.
+The domain delineated by $f$-divergence can be viewed as a statistical confidence region, and the optimization problem could be tractable \cite{ben2013robust,pardo2018statistical} for several choices of $f$, such as \underline{KL-divergence} \cite{hu2013kullback,zhu2022shift,fang2025homophily}.
+However, $f$-divergence based metrics, including KL-divergence, may not be comprehensive enough to include some relevant distributions, and they may fail to precisely measure the divergence for extreme distributions \cite{gao2023distributionally}.